CALM Command Line Interface (CLI)

 Options:

---name <name>: (required when creating a new architecture) Display name for the architecture.--description <description>: (required when creating a new architecture) Short description of the architecture.--namespace <namespace>: Target namespace (default:default).-c, --calm-hub-url <url>: URL to the CALM Hub instance.-f, --format <format>: Output format βjson(default) orpretty.
+--name <name>: Optional display name override (falls back to the document'stitlefield).--description <description>: Optional description override (falls back to the document'sdescriptionfield).-t, --change-type <type>: Semver bump type βpatch(default),minor, ormajor.-c, --calm-hub-url <url>: URL to the CALM Hub instance.-f, --format <format>: Output format βjson(default) orpretty.

 Pull an architectureβ

-To download a specific version of an architecture from CALM Hub, provide the namespace, architecture ID, and version:
+To download an architecture from CALM Hub, provide the namespace and mapping slug.
+Omit --ver to pull the latest version:

 calm hub pull architecture \